papy1974/Project-3/README.md

 Axios

-Objective and description.
+# Objective and description.

 This is a charity created using React.
+The charity app allow the user to be able to buy, sell, and donate to charities.

 Here is the project link : https://aqueous-savannah-13442.herokuapp.com/

-Installation.
+# Installation.

 TO use the project, the following software must be installed on your computer.
 Git Bash, and visual studio that can be done on a laptop or a mac.
 Git can be download from the following link: https://git-scm.com/download/win, and here is the link for downloading visual studio: visualstudio.microsoft.com. both Git bash and visual studio will allow the user the have access to the codes that help to build a project.
-Also, the user has to install MongoDB.
+Also, the user has to install Mysql

-Example usage.
+# Example usage.

 After forking and cloning the project repertory from Github, the following code can be typed in git bash to view the project codes and files: git clone fallow by the project name(press paste), cd fallow by project name, and type code space period key. once the visual studio is launched, open the terminal and run npm install.
 The next step is to run npm start to open the project in the localhost depend on the server that you are using.

-Environment.
+# Environment.

 I am expecting my project to be pulled by other developers to make some suggestions on some block of codes and send me feedback.
 I can also be contacted by emails:papylotomba@yahoo.fr

 License and Copyright.